-The agency's systems to promote effective communication between service users, carers and relevant stakeholders were reviewed during the inspection.
-Discussions with the manager indicated that carers communicate appropriately with service users and where appropriate there representatives.
+The agency's systems to promote effective communication between the people supported, carers and relevant stakeholders were reviewed during the inspection.
+Discussions with the manager indicated that carers communicate appropriately with the people supported and where appropriate their representatives.

-Returned questionnaires from service users indicated that effective care meant:
+Returned questionnaires from the people supported indicated that effective care meant:

-- You get the right care, at the right time in the right place - The carers know your care needs - Your care plan is discussed and agreed with you - Your care meets your expectations
+- You get the right care, at the right time in the right place - The carers know your care needs - Your care plan is discussed and agreed with you - Your care meets your expectations.